Browsing Tag

 October 4, 2023

-One of my favorite pictures from Vietnam.
-Not only for its colors and huge red heart – but also because it’s at the Book Street in Hanoi – a surprise discovery we made while walking around the city.
+[The above is one of my favorite pictures from Vietnam.
+Not only for its colors and huge red heart – but also because it’s at the Book Street in Hanoi – a surprise discovery we made while walking around the city.]

 1. Faith of my Fathers by John McCain